Real numbers

-Framework Benchmark Results
+Framework

 This benchmark compares real-world performance metrics across 11 popular JavaScript frameworks.
 We measure three critical dimensions:

-Frameworks Measured
+Frameworks measured

 5